nodejs/node/doc/onboarding.md

 ## Project goals & values

-  * Collaborators are effectively the collective owners of the project
+  * Collaborators are the collective owners of the project
     * The project has the goals of its contributors

   * There are some higher-level goals and values